jaydeeppathak/course-catalog/README.md

 To run a development server you'll need following prerequisites on your machine:

 - Git
-- Node.js - This project is built with current [Node](https://nodejs.org/en/download) version 16.13.2 with npm version 8.1.2
+- Node.js - This project is built with current [Node](https://nodejs.org/en/download) version 16.13.2 and npm version 8.1.2

 ## Setup